SLXD249/Switch-Guide/Faq.md

     People cheating online in general (Modifying Cart stats in MK8)

 This however does not mean that Nintendo won't decide to ban people for harmless homebrew in the future.
 If you are scared to get banned then don't use homebrew for now.
 Once Atmosphere CFW releases we will be able to create a dual-boot (emunand) solution, that allows us to have a clean, online firmware and a seperate offline firmware for homebrew related things.
-Unbanning on the Switch will be a lot harder, if not impossible.
+Unbanning on the Switch will be a lot harder, if not impossible.<br/>